arvidn/libtorrent/docs/manual.rst

 starts, and ``size`` is the number of bytes this range is.
 The size + offset will never be greater than the file size.

-The ``storage`` parameter specifies which view of the files you want.
-The default is false, which means you will see the content of the torrent file.
-If set to true, you will see the file that the storage class uses to save the files to disk.
-Typically these views are the same, but in case the files have been remapped, they may differ.
-For more info, see `remap_files()`_.

 map_file()
 ----------